abij/car_lookup_slackbot/alpr/README.md

-# Setup the ALPR in Docker
+# Testing the ALPR in Docker

 `docker pull openalpr/openalpr`